cwi-dis/cwipc_realsense2/readme.md

 - Run `cmake ..`.
 - More to be provided...

+## Linux

+- You need Ubuntu 16.04 (other linuxes may work too)
+- Install the Intel RealSense SDK following instructions for Linux from <https://github.com/IntelRealSense/librealsense>.
+- Install _cmake_ with `sudo apt install cmake`.
+-

 ## Installation

 The directory `VRTogether-capture` that is maintained by this repository can be put anywhere on your system.